-Everything at a glance - A short guide for Open Schooling projects for teacher
+In a nutshell - A short guide for Open Schooling projects for teacher

-School is often stressful; there is a lot to do, class preparation, corrections and more.
-To support you we have summarized the content of the manual "to plan and perform SCP" on two pages.
-Further explanation on the single steps as well as best practice examples can be found in the main part of this document (The INCREASE -Trail Map for School Community Projects).
+Teaching is often stressful; there is a lot to do, class preparation, exams, administration work and much more.
+To convince you to take on additional but most rewarding tasks, we have summarized the content of the manual "to plan and perform SCP" on two pages.
+Further explanation on the different stages open schooling initiatives pursue as well as best practice examples can be found in the main part of this document (The INCREASE -Trail Map for School Community Projects).